 (1) Subject to the Salaries and Allowances Act 1975, a member of the Board is entitled to such remuneration and allowances in respect of the performance of his or her functions as the Minister from time to time determines in his or her case.

-(2) A determination is only to be made on the recommendation of the Minister for Public Sector Management.
+(2) A determination is only to be made on the recommendation of the Public Sector Commissioner.

 (3) Subsection (1) does not apply to a person employed in the Public Sector as defined in the Public Sector Management Act 1994.

+[Clause 2 amended by No. 39 of 2010 s.
+89.]

 Schedule 2 — Provisions concerning proceedings before Board

 [Sections 133, 135, 136]